By accepting you will be accessing a service provided by a third-party external to https://www.add-on.com/

 To maximize effectiveness, it is important that your workspaces support the type of work that you are doing in them.
 The spaces should also be used to their maximum capacity and value.

-Digital meeting room signs can also be implemented, allowing people to book rooms for ad-hoc meetings on the spot and free up meeting rooms that appear booked on the calendar but were abandoned by no-shows.
+Conference room signs can also be implemented, allowing people to book rooms for ad-hoc meetings on the spot and free up meeting rooms that appear booked on the calendar but were abandoned by no-shows.
 All bookings from digital signs and web or mobile applications feed into a central database and sync up with Outlook, so everyone’s calendars are always up-to-date.